 CPM Colleague Group

-You can complete the nationally-accredited Certified Public Manager Program in 2 years as part of a cohort.
+You can complete the nationally-accredited Certified Public Manager® Program in 18 months as part of a cohort.
 This group attends classes collectively, two days per month, becoming Certified Public Managers together.
-If you would like to receive additional information on the Colleague Group, please contact Sunshine Jansen, 608-262-4354 or email firstname.lastname@example.org.

 In a Colleague Group you will complete all requirements needed to become a Certified Public Manager, with the following added benefits.

 You will participate in the entire program with the same group; this allows you to develop professional networks and to work on group projects.

 The curriculum will be tailored to the needs of the class; information from the first sessions will be used to select instructional materials that respond to your individual and agency-specific needs.

 You only have to register once, and you will not have to choose between elective classes, or be concerned that the class you need is not available in a given semester.